Pallava Dynasty [275 CE-897 CE]: A Comprehensive Study Guide for UPSC PSC

 Literature

 • The Pallava kings were patrons of the Sanskrit language.
-Most of their inscriptions are in Sanskrit; Even in Tamil inscriptions Sanskrit language is used in the “prashasti” section.
+Most of their inscriptions are in Sanskrit; Even in Tamil inscriptions, Sanskrit language is used in the “prashasti” section.

 • The author of the poem “Kirataryunyam” was a court poet of Simhavishnu.